 IMPORTANT: All projects conducted in a professional research institute must submit for pre-approval.
 ISEF has its own set of rules that need to be followed for your acceptance to compete in the CCCSEF.
 These rules may differ from research institution policies.

 You need to complete all the necessary forms to compete in the ISEF-affiliated Contra Costa County Science & Engineering Fair.
-Please refer to the Student Application page for a detailed explanation of the forms that each student needs to submit.

-In order to compete in the Contra Costa County Science & Engineering Fair, students MUST be present on Friday for the judge interviews.
-This will include meeting face-to-face with members of the Science Fair Judging Team to demonstrate your knowledge of the project that you submitted.
+In order to compete in the Contra Costa County Science & Engineering Fair, students MUST be available on Friday for the judge interviews.
+This will include meeting with members of the Science Fair Judging Team to demonstrate your knowledge of the project that you submitted.
 Please review the CCCSEF Judging Criteria on the last page of the Student Handbook, used to judge the interviews.

 About the Judges